QCWA Logo

 CHAPTER 5 HISTORY

-Delaware Valley Chapter 5 started on September 11, 1956 and just recently celebrated its 40th anniversary.
+Delaware Valley Chapter 5 started on September 11, 1956 and celebrated its 50th anniversary in 2006.
 The original elected officers were Tom Dix, W3BFH, Chairman, Ed Raser, W2ZI, Vice-chairman, Conrad E. Roberts, K2EW, Secretary, and Luther M Mkitarian, W2ASG, Treasurer.
 The first meeting held had 37 signed up members.
-At the present time , the membership is around 70.

 PAST MEETINGS